-- Minimum password length is 6 characters. - Maximum password length is 128 characters. - The password must contain at least one character from three of the four types of character, uppercase, lowercase, numeric, and special: - Uppercase characters all uppercase characters in the Basic Latin and the Latin-1 character sets. - Lowercase characters all lowercase characters in the Basic Latin and the Latin-1 character sets. - Numeric characters 0, 1, 2, 3, 4, 5, 6, 7, 8, and 9. - Special characters all other characters. - The values of the following user attributes can not be contained in the password: CN, Given Name, Surname, Full Name, and displayName. - Use Microsoft Server 2008 Password Policy
+- Minimum password length is 6 characters. - Maximum password length is 128 characters. - The password must contain at least one character from three of the four types of character, uppercase, lowercase, numeric, and special: - Uppercase characters all uppercase characters in the Basic Latin and the Latin-1 character sets. - Lowercase characters all lowercase characters in the Basic Latin and the Latin-1 character sets. - Numeric characters 0, 1, 2, 3, 4, 5, 6, 7, 8, and 9. - Special characters all other characters. - The values of the following user attributes can not be contained in the password: CN, Given Name, Surname, Full Name, and displayName. - The password cannot contain the full value of the CN user attribute for the eDirectory account.
+NMAS does not perform this check if the length of the attribute is less than three characters. - Use Microsoft Server 2008 Password Policy